 The restaurant situation in most cities is an ever-shifting canvas and there’s high turnover always.
-This post was updated in September of 2020 and will be revised when the Guanajuato restaurant scene changes again.
+This post on the best restaurants in Guanajuato was updated in August of 2024 and will be revised when the scene changes again.

-Here are the best bets for a leisurely meal in central Guanajuato City.
-There are some other fine restaurants in suburban Marfil, where the few upscale houses with a yard and garage are, but they require a longer taxi ride to get to and receive very few out-of-towners.
+Here are the best bets for a leisurely upscale meal in central Guanajuato City.
+There are some other fine restaurants in suburban Marfil, where the few huge houses with a yard and garage are, but they require a longer taxi ride to get to and receive very few out-of-towners.

-Amatxi – One of the newest upscale restaurants in Guanajuato, it is expensive by local standards but worth it for the kind of ambiance you normally find in a big city.
+One of the best upscale restaurants in Guanajuato, Amaxti is expensive by local standards but worth it for the kind of ambiance you normally find in a big city.
 This is a romantic spot on the second floor of another restaurant owned by the same family, up near the Presa de la Olla, next to a leafy park and the Palacio de Gobierno.

 The best bets here are the meat and seafood dishes, especially the steaks.
 There’s also a range of interesting cocktails as well as beautiful desserts that look as good as they taste.
 There’s even a real bar you can sit at, with bar stools, which is a rarity in this city.
 No website, but they have a Facebook page.

 This place could hold its own in Paris with its divine pastries and heavenly food.
-Here in the colonial interior of Mexico, it’s got no competition within a four-hour drive.
+Here in the colonial interior of Mexico, it’s got no competition apart from possibly a bakery or two in San Miguel.
 Everything you get here looks like a work of art and unlike most Mexican pastries, tastes just as special.
 See their website here and start salivating.

-Casa Valadez – This local institution could previously just rely on its perfect location on the Jardin de Union, across from Teatro Juarez, and still bring in plenty of business to its outdoor seating.
-They now have to serve everyone inside instead, but Casa Valadez still packs in the free-spending tourists.
+This local institution could previously just rely on its perfect location on the Jardin de Union, across from Teatro Juarez, and still bring in plenty of business.
+They now have to serve everyone inside since the city nixed their outdoor dining terrace (and didn’t even restore it during the pandemic), but Casa Valadez still packs in the free-spending tourists.
 The fine-looking restaurant serves a non-stop stream of upper-crust locals, domestic tourists, and foreign ones by serving up consistently good food.

 The menu is heavy on traditional Mexican dishes, but they’re all presented with flair by well-trained waiters and you can also get a good steak or salad here—not always a given elsewhere.
 They serve all three meals and have the nicest bathrooms in Guanajuato.
 Yes, it seems a bit overpriced, but you can’t beat the location or the elegant surroundings inside.

 When I first lived in the city a few years ago, just coming up with this many standouts was a challenge.
 Now the bar is getting much higher and you could eat at a different place every night for a week and eat well.
 If you have a craving for Italian food, most put La Trattoria above Hotel San Diego in the top spot overall.
-But you can also try La Capellina near the main plaza or El Gallo Pitagorico just up the hill looking down.
+But you can also try La Capellina near the main plaza.

-If you’re looking for something less fancy that’s not Mexican, there’s also a good falafel place called Habibti and a Japanese place called Delica Mitsu.
+If you’re looking for something casual that’s not Mexican, there’s also a good falafel place called Habibti and a Japanese place called Delica Mitsu.
 Both are near Santo Cafe, which sits on a bridge above the street.

-After all this, if you get tired of fancy food and want to eat where the workers do, take a Guanajuato street food tour.
+After all this, if you get tired of fancy food at the best restaurants in Guanajuato and want to eat where the workers do, take a Guanajuato street food tour.

 Have you been to the french restaurant, La Table de Andrée?
 Really good french cuisine and lovely place in San Javier.
 They closed on the end of December and moving to a new place in the center of Gto.
 100% recommended